60pportunities/documentacao/docs/recipe_60pportunities_certificacao_dcpc.md

 Resposta: DevOps is only suitable for start-up companies.

-Which one of the following statements about DevOps is incorrect?
-A. DevOps is only suitable for start-up companies.
-B. DevOps is suitable for brownfield software products and services.
-C. DevOps is suitable for greenfield software products and services.
-D. Some of the most exemplary DevOps initiatives started in companies with giant and mature IT organizations.
-Resposta:  DevOps is only suitable for start-up companies.

-How does a DevOps organization act in principle when it comes to financing its work?
+26) How does a DevOps organization act in principle when it comes to financing its work?
 A. It finances special projects to serve its clients.
 B. It finances products and services to serve its clients.
 C. It finances teams in matrix organizations and these teams are responsible for handling their own budgets.
 D. It finances development and operations teams separately, so they take care of their own business.
 Resposta:  It finances products and services to serve its clients.

-In a DevOps organization which one of the following elements does not directly contribute to your value stream?
+27) In a DevOps organization which one of the following elements does not directly contribute to your value stream?
 A. DevOps team.
 B. Stakeholders of downstream work centers.
 C. Errors, incidents and fixes.
 D. Clients.
 Resposta: Errors, incidents and fixes.

-Why is it a good idea to limit batch size of your continuous DevOps deliveries?
+28) Why is it a good idea to limit batch size of your continuous DevOps deliveries?
 A. You will be quicker to identify root causes of issues and resolve them.
 B. By continuously delivering in production, your team will have the constant pride of contributing your organizational mission.
 C. Potentially required rollbacks from your production systems will be less cumbersome.
 D. All above choices.
 Resposta:  All above choices.

-What is trunk in trunk based DevOps delivery?
+29) What is trunk in trunk based DevOps delivery?
 A. Developers collaborate on code in a single branch called "trunk".
 B. Trunk is a special private branch in a developer workstation.
 C. Trunk is the process of merging code in DevOps deliveries.
 D. Trunk is a special source code version controlling system which stores mission critical special projects of your DevOps organization.
 Resposta:  Developers collaborate on code in a single branch called "trunk".

-Which one of the following is not one of the DevOps principles for good test automation?
+30) Which one of the following is not one of the DevOps principles for good test automation?
 A. Test Automation should give quick and early feedback about your quality of work.
 B. Never mix test driven development (TDD) together with your test automation approach.
 C. Tests should generate consistent, deterministic and repeatable results provided same conditions for different test runs.
 D. With your test automation, avoid slow and periodic feedback.
 What you need is fast feedback whenever you or your developer attempts to check-in code to your trunk.
 Resposta:  Never mix test driven development (TDD) together with your test automation approach.

-Which one of following release patterns does not enable you to do low risk DevOps code deployments in your production systems?
+31) Which one of following release patterns does not enable you to do low risk DevOps code deployments in your production systems?
 A. Canary Deployment Pattern (The Dark Launch).
 B. Blue-Green Deployment Pattern.
 C. Cluster Immune System Release Pattern.
 D. Big bang code deployments of fully tested and validated releases.
 Resposta:  Big bang code deployments of fully tested and validated releases.

-What is one of best techniques to convert normal changes into standard changes?
+32) What is one of best techniques to convert normal changes into standard changes?
 A. Use your track record of successful automated deployments with standard changes.
 B. Negotiate with release managers.
 C. Publicly complain about bureaucracy and make everyone be aware of it.
 D. Make sure normal changes are very carefully deployed to your production systems.
 Resposta:  Use your track record of successful automated deployments with standard changes.

-What is a widely used reusable asset to reinforce information security of deliverables from your DevOps team?
+33) What is a widely used reusable asset to reinforce information security of deliverables from your DevOps team?
 A. Data storage systems.
 B. Handling the logging of sensitive client information.
 C. Data transfer between clients and software.
 D. All above choices.
 Resposta:  All above choices.

-What is not one of major benefits of designing a safe system of work culture?
+34) What is not one of major benefits of designing a safe system of work culture?
 A. Complexity of your systems will be managed, so problems in designs and operations will be quickly detected.
 B. DevOps team does no longer need to be careful and mindful to ensure quality.
 C. Problems are quickly resolved while they are small.
 Resolving problems will result in spontaneous construction of new organizational knowledge and experience.
 D. Leaders in your DevOps organization develop other leaders who create and continuously improve safe systems of work.
 Resposta:  DevOps team does no longer need to be careful and mindful to ensure quality.

-What is telemetry?
+35) What is telemetry?
 A. Telemetry is a widely known SaaS tool to plan and execute DevOps projects.
 B. Telemetry is a communication tool used by DevOps teams at geographically distributed locations.
 C. Telemetry is the process of recording the behaviour of your systems.
 D. Telemetry is a tool to design, code and execute automated unit tests.
 Resposta: Telemetry is the process of recording the behaviour of your systems.

-In terms of fixing errors in your production systems what is the major benefit of using feature toggles embedded in configurations of your software applications?
+36) In terms of fixing errors in your production systems what is the major benefit of using feature toggles embedded in configurations of your software applications?
 A. This is easiest way to fix a problem.
 It doesn't require an urgent code deployment.
 B. You don't have to very urgently correct erroneous pieces in your deployment.
 C. Your DevOps team can take time to properly identify root cause of an issue and improve their techniques to ensure such a problem will not likely happen again in the future.
 D. All above choices.
 Resposta:  All above choices.

-Certain companies utilize immutable deployment, in which changes to the system are _____ as opposed to _____.
+37) Certain companies utilize immutable deployment, in which changes to the system are _____ as opposed to _____.
 A. Changes are temporarily implemented, allowing adjustments post-deployment.
 B. Changes are dynamically applied, enabling real-time system modifications.
 C. Changes are rolled back automatically if any issues arise during deployment.
 D. Changes are stored in a separate environment for future manual application.
 Resposta:  Changes are temporarily implemented, allowing adjustments post-deployment.

-Suppose your dev team has frequent issues with an ops teams in your company.
+38) Suppose your dev team has frequent issues with an ops teams in your company.
 Blame is often tossed around between both groups. how would you solve this issue?
 A. Implement a shared incident tracking system to streamline issue reporting, root cause analysis, and resolution efforts, fostering a sense of joint responsibility.
 B. Assign a mediator with expertise in DevOps practices to facilitate constructive dialogues and mediate conflict resolution between the dev and ops teams.
 C. Initiate a collaborative workshop involving both dev and ops teams to openly discuss challenges, identify common goals, and establish better communication channels.
 D. Establish cross-functional teams with members from both dev and ops, encouraging collaboration on projects to build mutual understanding and trust.
 Resposta: Initiate a collaborative workshop involving both dev and ops teams to openly discuss challenges, identify common goals, and establish better communication channels.

-Devops supports the elimination of _____ because it can hamper collaboration, operations and morale within the company.
+39) Devops supports the elimination of _____ because it can hamper collaboration, operations and morale within the company.
 A. Excessive Documentation, which tends to create bottlenecks and hinder effective communication.
 B. Siloed Development, as it impedes the flow of information and slows down the overall delivery process.
 C. Traditional Waterfall Methodology, which lacks agility and responsiveness to changing requirements.
 D. Manual Testing Practices, as they introduce delays and are prone to human errors.
 Resposta:  Siloed Development, as breaking down organizational silos is a key aspect of fostering collaboration and efficiency in DevOps.

-There is a new team recruited for project and that project is handled in Devops ...
+40) There is a new team recruited for project and that project is handled in Devops ...
 A. Assemble the team and commence the project without a defined workflow, allowing each member to follow their preferred methods.
 B. Initiate a comprehensive DevOps process, involving collaboration, continuous integration, and automated testing to ensure efficient software delivery.
 C. Assign specific tasks to team members without emphasizing communication and collaboration, relying solely on individual expertise.
 D. Implement rigid project management practices without considering the principles of flexibility and continuous improvement.
 Resposta:  Initiating a comprehensive DevOps process, involving collaboration, continuous integration, and automated testing to ensure efficient software delivery.

-Suppose you want to test the resilience of your company's e-commerce website in preparation for the holiday shopping season. how would having a chaos monkey test the abilities of your servers?
+41) Suppose you want to test the resilience of your company's e-commerce website in preparation for the holiday shopping season. how would having a chaos monkey test the abilities of your servers?
 A. By optimizing code and reducing latency to ensure smooth performance during peak traffic, enhancing the website's overall resilience.
 B. By conducting load testing to measure the website's capacity and scalability, identifying potential bottlenecks in the server infrastructure.
 C. By implementing strict access controls and security measures to protect the website from cyber threats and potential server vulnerabilities.
 D. By simulating random failures and disruptions to assess the system's ability to recover and maintain functionality under unexpected conditions.
 Resposta:  By simulating random failures and disruptions to assess the system's ability to recover and maintain functionality under unexpected conditions.

-The XYZ organization is undergoing a major overhaul of its software development lifecycle, aiming to adopt a DevOps culture.
+42) The XYZ organization is undergoing a major overhaul of its software development lifecycle, aiming to adopt a DevOps culture.
 As the DevOps consultant, you are tasked with implementing continuous integration practices.
 In this context, what is a primary benefit of incorporating automated testing into the CI/CD pipeline?
 A. Accelerates the software release cycle by reducing manual testing efforts.
 B. Introduces delays in the CI/CD pipeline due to the time required for automated tests.
 C. Increases collaboration between development and operations teams.
 D. Automated testing is irrelevant in the context of continuous integration.
 Resposta:  Accelerates the software release cycle by reducing manual testing efforts.

-The company ABC is adopting Infrastructure as Code (IaC) to manage its cloud-based infrastructure.
+43) The company ABC is adopting Infrastructure as Code (IaC) to manage its cloud-based infrastructure.
 As the DevOps engineer, you are tasked with selecting an appropriate IaC tool.
 Considering the need for declarative syntax and ease of collaboration among team members, which tool would be most suitable for ABC's DevOps practices?
 A. Terraform
 B. Puppet
 C. Chef
 D. Ansible
 Resposta:  Terraform

-In a DevOps environment, effective collaboration between development and operations teams is crucial.
+44) In a DevOps environment, effective collaboration between development and operations teams is crucial.
 As the DevOps manager, you want to implement practices that enhance communication and cooperation.
 Which collaboration tool or platform would be most suitable for fostering real-time collaboration and knowledge sharing among team members?
 A. GitLab
 B. Jenkins
 C. Slack
 D. Docker
 Resposta: Slack

-As part of the DevOps practices, continuous monitoring and performance optimization are crucial.
+45) As part of the DevOps practices, continuous monitoring and performance optimization are crucial.
 You are tasked with improving the scalability and performance of a web application.
 Which technology or approach would be most effective in achieving these objectives?
 A. Traditional virtualization
 B. Containerization with Docker
 C. Configuration Management with Ansible
 D. Scripting with Python
 Resposta:  Containerization with Docker

-The DevOps team at Microsoft Azure Corp is transitioning from manual to automated deployment processes.
+46) The DevOps team at Microsoft Azure Corp is transitioning from manual to automated deployment processes.
 To ensure a smooth transition, the team decides to implement Blue-Green deployment.
 What is the primary advantage of using Blue-Green deployment in the context of minimizing downtime during releases?
 A. Allows for rollback to the previous version in case of issues.
 B. Requires minimal automation tools for implementation.
 C. Deploys changes gradually to reduce the impact on users.